 The International Baccalaureate Diploma Programme (IBDP) at BISB

-Our Year 12 and 13 students study for the IBDP.
+The Year 12 and 13 students at our IB curriculum school in Bratislava study for the IBDP.
 It’s a demanding but rewarding two-year course that blends academic study and outstanding teaching with one-of-a-kind opportunities for personal growth.
 Here, these include creative and sporting activities, community projects, and life-changing trips.

 The IBDP is a truly international qualification.
 It’s followed by thousands of students worldwide who gain an understanding of, and respect for, different cultures.
-Recognised by the top universities across the world, it’s particularly useful for students who want to study abroad.
+Recognised by the top universities across the world, taking the international Baccalaureate in Slovakia is particularly useful for students who want to study abroad.

 The IBDP explained

 Students study six subject groups: Language and Literature, Language Acquisition, Individuals and Societies, Sciences, Mathematics, and the Arts.
 Three of these subject groups are taken at higher level and three at standard level.